No results for ""

 Funnel optimization experiments

-In funnel optimization experiments, the probability report tab provides each variation's probability to be best for each step in the funnel, but the final metric in the funnel is the metric you should use to decide the winning variation for the experiment as a whole.
+In funnel optimization experiments, the probability report tab provides each variation's probability to beat control for each step in the funnel, but the final metric in the funnel is the metric you should use to decide the winning variation for the experiment as a whole.

 LaunchDarkly includes all end users that reach the last step in a funnel in the experiment's winning variation calculations, even if an end user skipped some steps in the funnel.
 For example, if your funnel metric group has four steps, and an end user takes step 1, skips step 2, then takes steps 3 and 4, the experiment still considers the end user to have completed the funnel and includes them in the calculations for the winning variation.